 Chase vs. Capital One: Banking experience

-Being the largest bank in the country, Chase branches can be found in nearly every state in the U.S. In contrast, Capital One has a much more limited geographic footprint, being available in only nine states.
-As such, you’ll find Chase to be more easily accessible.
-But it is worth noting that Capital One makes up for its lack of branch presence with a large ATM network.
+Being the largest bank in the country, Chase offers branches in nearly every state in the U.S. In contrast, Capital One has a much more limited geographic footprint, being available in only nine states.
+As such, you’ll find Chase branches to be more easily accessible.
+But it’s worth noting that Capital One helps offset its lack of branch presence with a large ATM network.
 Moreover, both banks have highly rated mobile apps that help you track and manage your money.

 Chase Capital One